DS 101 — INTRODUCTION TO TEXTILE DESIGN

 3 credits.

-This course surveys the history of architecture, interiors, furnishings and decorative arts from antiquity to the mid-19th century.
-Lectures and readings introduce major design cultures and movements, emphasizing the role of social, economic, political, technological, and aesthetic factors in the shaping design.
+Surveys the history of architecture, interiors, furnishings and decorative arts from antiquity to the mid-19th century.
+Introduction to major design cultures and movements, emphasizing the role of social, economic, political, technological, and aesthetic factors in the shaping design.

 DS 422 — HISTORY OF ARCHITECTURE & INTERIORS II: 19TH AND 20TH CENTURIES